-Transverse Mercator (1772)
+Transverse Mercator (1772) Cylindrical Projections

-The TM projection is the basis for the (Universal) UTM system

-UTM is not a (one) projection ..

-It is a system of 60 (similar)

-projections - each one centred

-on a UTM zone central meridian

-The UTM system consists of 60 TM projections (to 84N) Polar areas -Arctic and Antarctic use the azimuthal stereographic projection and Universal Polar Stereographic (UPS) coordinates

-Irish Transverse Mercator (ITM) System (2001)

-Ireland: 5.5 -10.5°W

-Within one UTM zone

-Northings reduced to a local

-base for 6 digits

-Alberta 10TM system

-110° W to 120° W centred on 115° W parts of UTM zones 11-12
+The TM projection is the basis for the (Universal) UTM system UTM is not a (one) projection ..
+It is a system of 60 (similar) projections - each one centred on a UTM zone central meridian The UTM system consists of 60 TM projections (between 84N and 80S) Polar areas -Arctic and Antarctic use the azimuthal stereographic projection and Universal Polar Stereographic (UPS) coordinates Some countries/regions modify the UTM system so it all fits in one 'zone' e.g. Irish Transverse Mercator (ITM) System (2001) Ireland: 5.5 -10.5°W [UK: 5.7W - 1.7E] And within one UTM zone Northings are reduced to a local base for 6 digits Alberta 10TM system 110° W to 120° W centred on 115° W parts of UTM zones 11-12 11: 120-114W, 12: 114-108W

-Online map servers use 'Web' Mercator

-Since Google 2005, web map servers use 'Web Mercator' a modified version of the original Mercator ... but it can produce some hideous thematic maps!!

-Canada - web Mercator

-Online map servers use 'Web' Mercator

-conformal (shape-preserving) means less computing time when you zoom in: Google maps, Bing maps, open street map etc..
+Online map servers use 'Web' Mercator - conformal (shape-preserving) means less computing time when you zoom in: Google maps, Bing maps, open street map etc..

 Actual areas: http://thetruesize.com

 Mercator still rules the world

-- a.
-Mercator projection (1569) - navigation on lines of constant compass bearing b.
+a.
+Mercator projection (1569)

+- navigation on lines of constant compass bearing

+b.
 Transverse Mercator (1772)

 - minimum distortion on a line of longitude

-- -the basis of the UTM system for topographic mapping - -> Refined by Gauss-Krüger (1882) for the ellipsoid (after Lambert's spherical)

-Adopted by Canada 1948 (so its not on pre-war maps) - cuts off at 84°N (there replaced by the Azimuthal Polar Stereographic)

-c.
-Web Mercator (2005) - online world map viewers e.g. Google maps ..
+- -the basis of the UTM system for topographic mapping - → Refined by Gauss-Krüger (1882) for the ellipsoid - Adopted by Canada 1948 (so its not on pre-war maps) cuts off at 84°N (there replaced by the Azimuthal Polar Stereographic) - c.
+Web Mercator (2005) online world map viewers e.g. Google maps ..
 Cuts off at 85°N / S; scale distortions not evident when you zoom in ..
+Online map servers all use 'Web' Mercator Since Google 2005, web map servers use 'Web Mercator' a modified version of the original Mercator ... but it can produce some hideous thematic maps !!

-3. Conic projection with 2 standard parallels:
+Canada - web Mercator 3.
+Conic projection with 2 standard parallels: